Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 How do You play Throw ball?

 The side that wins the toss gets to choose between court and service.
-There are nine players on each side who must line up in the correct order.
-A set allows 3 to 5 substitutions for each team, with a maximum of 3 substitutions per team.
+As per the throwball rules, seven players on each side must line up in the correct order.

 Well, my notion for covering long distances, which I used to recommend to you.
 Similar to catching the ball simultaneously, run near the net before throwing it a significant distance.